destish21/react19-employee-directory/README.md

    * you can run by install npm i to include node_module, express, morgan, mongoose, dev, dotenv, copmression and mongoDB_URL and localhost.

-   * you can run by node `nodemon server.js or by node server.js` react19-employee-directory.
+   * you can run by node `npm start` react19-employee-directory.

    # screenshot Image 1
    * ![react19-employee-directory](./public/Images/screenshot1.png)